20dzhong/Store-Scanner/readme.md

 ## TODO
 * Implement Database client with Balance and Email.
     * If time allows, it will be in SQL, if not, it will use Redis with Jedis client.
-Worse comes to worst, it'll be a JSON file, but that's no fun.
+It'll probably be with Jedis, since it's
+    DUE IN 7 days.
+* Fix problem with balance validation where balance is reset to 0 every time.
+* Might change the encryption method for QR since it's really long...

 ## Disclaimer